ryansynk/birdsong_detector/README.md

 # Species Identification from Birdsong
+This repository contains code for the final project from CMSC498L.
+Our group set out to train a neural network to identify the species of bird given an audio file of its song.
+The group consisted of Conner Gorman, Jacob Grant, Kyle Reese, and Ryan Synk.
 In this repository we provide our code for data preprocessing, data augmentation, network training and network testing.

 ## How we got the data